py-cov-action/python-coverage-comment-action/README.md

 ## Pinning

-On the examples above, the version was set to `v3` (a branch).
-You can also pin a specific version such as `v3.0.0` (a tag).
-There are still things left to figure out in how to manage releases and version.
-If you're interested, please open an issue to discuss this.
+On the examples above, the version was set to the tag `v3`.
+Pinning to a specific version (`v3.1.0` for example) would make the action more reproducible, though you'd have to update it regularly (e.g. using Dependabot).

-In terms of security/reproducibility, the best solution is probably to pin the version to an exact tag, and use dependabot to update it regularly.
+You can also pin a commit hash if you want to be 100% sure of what you run, given that tags are mutable.
+You can also decide to pin to main, if you're ok with the action maybe breaking when (if) we release a v4.

 ## Note on the state of this action